KISDinteractive/embedded_ai_22w/chapters/ch4-HelloWorld/README.md

 ## 4.3 Uploading the Arduino Sketch with our Freshly Trained Model

 - We downloaded the newly created "sine_model.h" file from JupyteLabs and the [already prepared folder including the .ino file](chapters/ch4-HelloWorld/src/M5Stick-TF-SineWave) from this Github repo.
-- We replaced the "sine_model.h" **inside** of the int folder with the freshly trained and downloaded "sine_model.h" file and opened the .ino sketch with Arduino.
+- We replaced the "sine_model.h" **in** the int folder with the freshly trained and downloaded "sine_model.h" file and opened the .ino sketch with Arduino.
-- In Arduino you need to install the **"EloquentTinyML by Simone Salerno"** and the **"M5StickC-Plus by M5Stack official"** library in the library manager.
+- In Arduino you need to install the **"EloquentTinyML by Simone Salerno"** and the **"M5StickC-Plus by M5Stack official"** libraries in the library manager.
 - And for the **M5StickC-Plus Board** that we were using, we added `https://m5stack.oss-cn-shenzhen.aliyuncs.com/resource/arduino/package_m5stack_index.json` to the "Additional Boards Manager URLs" in the Arduino Settings and then installed the **"M5Stack by M5Stack official"** boards in the boards manager.

-With those steps we should be able to compile and upload the sketch to the M5Stick connected vie USB to the computer and see a calculated and a predicted wave on the display.
+With these steps we should be able to compile the sketch, upload it to the M5Stick connected via USB to the computer and see a calculated and a predicted wave on the display.

 ![result_on_M5Stick](img/result_on_M5Stick.jpeg)

-Again you will find some comments in the Arduino file, we had some deeper analysis during the session.
+Again, you will find some comments in the Arduino file, we had some deeper analysis during the session.

 ### EloquentTinyML

-Some words about the "EloquentTinyML" Arduino library that we use:
+A few words about the EloquentTinyML Arduino library we used:

-This is the most simple way that I found to run TensorFlow models on ESP32 MCUs (and therefore e.g. M5Sticks).
-Alternatively you could use the official ESP-IDF (Espressif IoT Development Framework) programming and flashing environment by "Espressif" the manufacturer of the chip.
+This is the easiest way I have found to run TensorFlow models on ESP32 MCUs (and thus M5Sticks, for example).
+Alternatively, you can use the official ESP-IDF (Espressif IoT Development Framework) programming and flashing environment from "Espressif", the manufacturer of the chip.
 This can be done in any IDE (e.g. VSCode; documented in the official [instructions](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#)) or using platform.io (a [handy tutorial](https://www.survivingwithandroid.com/run-tensorflow-lite-esp32-platformio/)).
 I consider both being much more complex and error-prone for beginners.

-The **EloquentTinyML** libary on the other hand has some major downsides:
+**The EloquentTinyML libary on the other hand has some major downsides:**

-- developed by one maintainer; not very up to date
+- developed by a single maintainer; not very up to date
-- therefore only runs with TensorFlow 2.1.1 and Python 3.7.
+- only works with TensorFlow 2.1.1 and Python 3.7.
 This is the reason why we have to set up so many things on the virtual machine
-- There is an error on Windows Machines running Arduino 2.x.x that I couldn't solve so far (as of 19.12.22). **Using Arduino version 1.8.x however is a workaround.**
+- There is a bug on Windows Machines running Arduino 2.x.x that I couldn't solve so far (as of 19.12.22). **Using Arduino version 1.8.x however is a workaround.**

-On the other hand however, there are some easy examples on the project website and on Github that need a lot less lines of code and a lot less knowledge to be flashed on a MCU...
+On the other hand, there are some simple examples on the project website and on Github that require much fewer lines of code and much less knowledge to flash on a MCU...

-### Deprecated Offical TensorFlowLite Library
+### Deprecated Official TensorFlowLite Library

-There has been an offical Arduino library to use tflite models on Arduino, which has been [removed from the official library manager two months ago](https://github.com/arduino/library-registry/pull/1748).
-You can still download and use the lib from [TensorFlow's Github](https://github.com/tensorflow/tflite-micro-arduino-examples#github) but this only supports **some boards, excluding ESP32 boards**.
+There was an official Arduino library for using tflite models on Arduino, which was [removed from the official library manager two months ago](https://github.com/arduino/library-registry/pull/1748).
+You can still download and use the lib from [TensorFlow's Github](https://github.com/tensorflow/tflite-micro-arduino-examples#github), but it only supports **some boards, excluding ESP32 boards**.

-This is really a mess, as many tutorials rely on this library and are now broken.
-Probably TinyML simply isn't in vogue at the moment, while LLMs and Image Diffusion are in hype.
-For now, it seems easiest to stick with the "EloquentTinyML" library and Arduino.
+This is a real mess as many tutorials rely on this library and are now broken.
+Probably TinyML just isn't in vogue at the moment, while LLMs and Image Diffusion are all the rage.
+For now, it seems easiest to stick with the EloquentTinyML library and Arduino.